 - Wrap several times a welding cable around the workpiece.
 No less than five and no more than ten times is a good starting point.
 The strength of the magnetic field results from the amperage plus the times you wrap the cable around the metal.

 - Connect the welding cables to close the circuit.
-You can temporarily switch the working clamp and the electrode holder or torch with welding cable connectors.
+However, it’s best to temporarily switch the working clamp and the electrode holder (or torch) with welding cable connectors.
 After that, join them and you will have a safe connection.

 - Turn on the welding machine.

-- Set the amperage at the highest level so that the magnetic field will be stronger than any residual magnetism in the metal.
+- Set the amperage at the highest level so that the magnetic field will be strong enough.

 - Turn the welding machine on.